gerekper/ganjaking/wp-content/plugins/mailpoet-premium/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 4.25.0 - 2023-08-21 =
+* Changed: removed mention of shortcodes in "Send notification email" step, where they don't work.

 = 4.24.0 - 2023-08-14 =
 * Added: Automation templates for purchased a product, a product with a tag, or in a category.